-Some absences must be supported by a copy of the official paperwork causing the absence.
+Some absences must be supported by a copy of the official paperwork eausing documenting the need for the absence.
 Such paperwork must be submitted to the City Manager, or their designated representative, when possible.
 Where official paperwork is not available, the City Manager, or their designated representative, may request that the employee supply additional information in writing to support the absence.